-Funerals are way more expensive than you’d like to think.
-The average cost of a funeral with a cremation costs around $6,000, whereas, one with burial is approximately $8,500.
+Funerals are way more expensive than you'd like to think.
+The average cost of a funeral with a cremation cost around $6,000, whereas, one with a burial is approximately $8,500.

 So, if you and your family aren't prepared for this kind of expense, your loved ones could be left to pick up the tab.
 Obviously, this is where funeral insurance lends a helping hand.